oestrich/jasontruluck.github.io/_posts/2013-03-28-Defered-Garbage-Collection-and-Jenkins-CI.md

 ---
 layout: post
-title:  "Defered Garbarge Collection and Jenkins CI"
+title:  "Deferred Garbarge Collection and Jenkins CI"
 date:   2013-05-29 17:48:40
 categories: jenkins ci testing
 ---
-After finding the helpful [article][dgc-article] on defered garbage collection from the awesome ariejan.net I immediately put it into practice.
+After finding the helpful [article][dgc-article] on deferred garbage collection from the awesome ariejan.net I immediately put it into practice.
 After all, who can resist nearly free test optimization!
 Everything worked perfectly.
 I was seeing the test time cut nearly in half score!